-Coming to university can be an exciting time, but we understand that it can also be stressful.
-At the University of Liverpool we are committed to supporting care leavers prior to starting your course, and throughout the duration of your studies.
+Coming to university can be an exciting time, but we understand that it can also be a time of change and many students have concerns or worries.
+At the University of Liverpool we are committed to supporting care leavers prior to starting their course, and throughout the duration of studies.

 If you decide to come to the University of Liverpool, we can provide a package of support that will hopefully help during your time in Liverpool.

-In conjunction with the support offered by the money advice and guidance team, the University of Liverpool’s widening participation team is pleased to hear from care leavers who are interested in the opportunity to come to campus for a bespoke individual visit, where you will get to meet current students (and where possible tutors) from your subject area of interest, and have a tailored campus tour.
+In conjunction with the support offered by Student Welfare Advice and Guidance (SWAG), the University of Liverpool’s Widening Participation and Outreach (WPO) team would be pleased to hear from care leavers who are interested in the opportunity to come to campus for a bespoke individual visit, where you will receive information and guidance to support transition to university, meet current students (and where possible tutors) from your subject area of interest, and have a tailored campus tour.

 Support we offer?